 However, throughout the three-year period, how she has realigned innovative self-development has enabled her to find a solution to sustain basic needs for her family–more importantly, the formal education of her children be preserved as a fundamental human right.

-Situation overview; interview with the United Nations Migration Agency Representative, Bangladesh
+Situation overview: an interview with the United Nations Migration Agency Representative, Bangladesh

 In October 2017, hundreds of thousands of Rohingya ethnic people in Myanmar reached the Bangladesh’s border town of Cox’s Bazar.
 Hundreds of thousands more would continue to stream across the border in following months until the next year.
 Read more